XavierCuases/Repository2Go/README.md

 > [!IMPORTANT]
 > Next, This project is configured to deploy on Render with the following settings:

-Build Command: go build -o main main.go  Compila el archivo main.go y crea un ejecutable llamado main.
-Pre-Deploy Command: (Opcional) Para realizar tareas previas al despliegue, como migraciones (actualmente vacío).
-Start Command: go run main.go Ejecuta el archivo main.go para iniciar la aplicación.
-Auto-Deploy: Yes La aplicación se despliega automáticamente cuando se actualiza el código o la configuración.
+The Build Command is go build -o main main.go, which compiles the main.go file and creates an executable named main.
+The Pre-Deploy Command is currently empty but can be used for tasks prior to deployment, such as migrations.
+The Start Command is go run main.go, which runs the main.go file to start the application.
+Auto-Deploy is enabled, meaning the application will be automatically deployed whenever the code or configuration is updated.

 ![Generate Domain](./resultados/render3.png "Domain")